 As for the scene, it will be relatively pitch black so you should arm yourself with a good flashlight; better if it’s a headlamp so you don’t need to carry it around.
 This is pretty important because the trails up the mountain are steep and narrow.

 As you can see from the photo above, the small white specks at the bottom are the flashlights of the hikers below us who were also making their way up to the summit.

-…and then finally, after a couple of hours, we reached the top and saw this magnificent sunrise!
+…and then finally, after a couple of hours, we reached the top and saw a magnificent sunrise!

-So I say, if you’re looking into escaping the city heat or if you’re looking for a picturesque adventure, then give Mt.
-Pulag a try.
-A lot of people have tried it, as well as some of my fellow travel bloggers and they loved it, so I bet you’d love it too.
-And of course, if you want a hassle-free arrangement, book with Byaheng Victory!
-After all, we loved their service through and through!
+If you’re looking into escaping the city heat or if you’re looking for a picturesque adventure, then give Mt.
+Pulag a try!
+A lot of people have tried and loved it, so I bet you’d adore it too.
+And of course, if you want a hassle-free arrangement, book with Travel Factor — after all, we loved their service through and through.

-Before I end this post though, remember: the things that you are ONLY allowed to leave with after your hike to Mt.
-Pulag are your own things, the pictures, and the memories.
-Don’t take or leave anything else.
-Hope we can agree on that.
-Enjoy!
+Before I end this post though, remember: the things that you are ONLY allowed to leave with after your Mt Pulag hike are your own things, the pictures, and the memories.
+Don’t take or leave anything else, and ENJOY!